March 23rd, 2017

 Are you thinking of hosting your company's website on the cloud?

 You're far from being alone.
 About 87% of companies today are operating in the cloud in some capacity.
-Furthermore, 82% of companies reported that they've actually saved money by switching over to the cloud.
+Furthermore, 82% of companies reported that they'd saved money by switching over to the cloud.
 When you look at facts like those, it's hard to ignore the kinds of benefits that can only come through a hosting service.

 Typically, you'll find two main options when it comes to hosting: cloud and shared hosting.
-Each comes with its own unique pros and cons; however, in the majority of cases, your best bet is to go with cloud hosting.
+Each comes with unique pros and cons; however, in the majority of cases, your best bet is to go with cloud hosting.
 Here's a quick look at why we think so:

 Why cloud hosting is the best option for you

 When it comes to web hosting services, you're most likely to get the best outcome by choosing to host your site in the cloud.
 Most experts agree that cloud web hosting is a better option than shared hosting.
 Thanks to its ability to handle significantly more amounts of web traffic, higher security protections, and its level of reliability.
 Studies show that a whopping 80% of cloud adopters reported seeing improvements within their first six months of moving to the cloud.
 That alone should tell you something about the level of quality you'll find with cloud hosting.

 Understanding the difference between shared hosting and cloud hosting services is a crucial first step in knowing which of these two hosting options is best for your enterprise.
 For more information, feel free to contact us.